Roberto Calasso: Death

+Personal life

+Calasso was survived by his wife, the Swiss writer Fleur Jaeggy, and two children, Josephine and Tancredi Calasso, both from the relationship with the German writer Anna Katharina Fröhlich.

 Reception

 "Both critics and admirers have called Calasso a 'neo-gnostic', a master of secret knowledge", wrote Lila Azam Zanganeh of Calasso in a Paris Review article, where she also referred to him as "a literary institution of one".
 Terri Windling selected the English translation of The Marriage of Cadmus and Harmony as one of the best fantasy books of 1994, describing it as "a complex and intellectually dazzling novel using ancient Greek mythology to explore the origins of Western thought".

-Awards and honors
+Awards and honours

 Roberto Calasso was elected an honorary member of the American Academy of Arts and Letters in 2015.